 Day 4 – Mock Test

 There is no better way to prepare for the big day than by taking a practice test.
-Both the Official Revised Guide and the CD-ROM offer you a test—one on-line, one paper-based.
+Both the Official Revised Guide and the Powerprep offer you tests—the former paper-based, the latter online.
 After a few days reviewing concepts and doing practice problems on Magoosh (you will have already become used to the stressful countdown timer), the test shouldn’t be as daunting as it may have been only four short days ago.
 While you many not get your target score, you shouldn’t despair.
 You still have time.

 Day 5 – Continue to do questions and lessons.

-Continue doing practice questions from both Magoosh and the Official Guide questions.
+Continue doing practice questions from Magoosh and, if you have it, the Official Guide.
 Just as importantly, revisit questions you missed in the past.
 Can you get them right the second time?
 If not, why?
 Are there certain techniques and strategies that you are struggling to apply?
 You may also want to consider going back over videos and lessons.

 If you haven’t already, be sure to make your way through all of the lesson modules.
-By this time, you should have nailed down the basics.
+By this time, you should have reviewed the basics.

 Day 6 – Almost There